Become a volunteer with NCBA

 Skills/Experience: Volunteers need to be caring, understanding and consider themselves to be a “people person”.

-Volunteers are required to read and record our newsletters and documents for service users who require correspondence in audio format.
+Volunteers read and record our newsletters and documents for service users who require correspondence in audio format.
+New applicants will be put on a reserve list, as we currently have a full list of active volunteers.

 Skills/Experience: All we ask is that volunteers have a clear expressive voice.